 3. Acupuncture therapy is customized to help improve your health overall.
 One of the challenges with eczema is that it can make you feel crummy, tired, loose sleep, and generally down in the dumps.
 One of the great things about acupuncture is no matter what you’re coming in for, acupuncture helps you feel relaxed and improve wellness.
 In addition, acupuncture is well know to reduce anxiety, improve sleep, and gives you more energy.

 4. Acupuncture therapy is individualized for you.
 When you see an acupuncturist they will individualize the therapy for you.
 This is based on your eczema symptoms, the appearance of your eczema, and overall body symptoms.
 For example, if you have insomnia and anxiety with eczema, you acupuncture may add the points An Shen (Quiet Spirit) and Shen Men (Spirit Gate) to help you sleep and calm your mind.
 If you have digestive symptoms such as constipation, you acupuncture may add the acupuncture point Tian Shi (Stomach 25) and Zu San Li (Stomach 36).

 5. Customized herbal formulas.
 Acupuncture and Chinese herbs go hand in hand when treating eczema.
-Chinese herbal formulas work for eczema by correcting the underlying imbalance and regulating the inflammtory processes that cause the condition.
+Chinese herbal medicine works for eczema by correcting the underlying imbalance and regulating the inflammatory processes that cause the condition.